OWASP/www-chapter-harrisburg/index.md

 Welcome to the Harrisburg PA OWASP Chapter.

 ### Next Meetup
-Our next meetup will sometime in Q3 of 2021, August/September.
+Our next meetup will be January 20th at 7pm..

 * [Meetup Page](https://www.meetup.com/OWASP-Harrisburg-Chapter/)